RoyalGr4pe/python-errors/README.md

 # Python Errors

 **Python Errors** is a Python library designed to handle and manage exceptions effectively, ensuring that critical errors in your code are caught, logged, and handled in a structured way.
-It provides decorators to help you capture errors in your functions, log them properly, and control the flow of execution (e.g., by returning fallback values or exiting the program).
+It provides decorators to help you capture errors in your functions, log them properly, and control the flow of execution.

 ## Features
 - **Structured Error Handling**: Log detailed error information including traceback, function name, and line number.